The Role of Minerals In Preventing and Treating Sheep Illnesses - Countryside Network

 The Importance of Natural When Treating Sheep Illnesses

 I am always surprised to hear from shepherds who spend a lot of time giving injections, particularly when those injections are to try and meet mineral needs (or compensate for a mineral deficiency that leads to vitamin deficiencies).
-BoSe, Bovine Selenium injectable is used to treat selenium deficiency in pregnant ewes (an extra label drug usage or ELDU), to prevent white muscle disease or weakness in newborn lambs and treat low level signs of white muscle disease in adults.
+BoSe, Bovine Selenium injectable is used to treat selenium deficiency in pregnant ewes (an extra-label drug usage or ELDU), to prevent white muscle disease or weakness in newborn lambs and treat low-level signs of white muscle disease in adults.

 From my point of view, injecting minerals to compensate for the lack of available minerals in a supplement (or soils and forage) is not the best way to tackle the problem.
-Not only is this an unnatural way to get a mineral into a sheep, it’s costly, time consuming and can have side effects: In the extreme case, death from anaphylactic shock.
+Not only is this an unnatural way to get a mineral into a sheep, it’s costly, time-consuming and can have side effects: In the extreme case, death from anaphylactic shock.
 A better way to meet selenium needs would be to use a chelated product like Selplex (made by Alltech).
 This product has three advantages:

-•It crosses into the placenta—lambs are born strong and running and
+• It crosses the placenta—lambs are born strong and running

-•It crosses into the milk—lambs continue to get selenium from their mother after birth and
+• It crosses into the milk—lambs continue to get selenium from their mother after birth

-•Bio-availability—it’s easily digested and not going to interfere with antagonistic minerals.
+• Bio-availability—it’s easily digested and not going to interfere with antagonistic minerals.
 An ounce of prevention really is worth a pound of cure when working with minerals.

 In addition to chelated mineral products, things like kelp contain needed minerals (both trace and macro) in an easily digested form that is palatable.

-Herbs, brush and trees can provide minerals in individual cases and as part of a grazing program.
+Herbs, brush, and trees can provide minerals in individual cases and as part of a grazing program.
 Since tree roots reach deep into the subsoil and bring up trace minerals otherwise not available in the pasture, sheep may eat bark to try and meet trace mineral needs otherwise lacking in the supplementation program.

-Improving soil health by reducing use of chemicals that can kill off beneficial bacteria, fungi and insects improves availability of minerals and nutrient content of forage.
+Improving soil health by reducing the use of chemicals that can kill off beneficial bacteria, fungi and insects improves availability of minerals and nutrient content of forage.

 Restoring minerals through applications of compost and fertilizers (preferably natural) also improve mineral availability.